-The energy dose increased to 150 J in later clinical studies (ORCA study by Schneider), and 150 J is the energy dose in the SMART biphasic waveform used in the Home and OnSite AEDs.
+The energy dose increased to 150 J in later clinical studies (ORCA study by Schneider et al. and others), and 150 J is the energy dose in the SMART biphasic waveform used in the FRx AED.

-3. Gemini II Safety Sub-Study
+3. Gemini II Safety Sub-Study6